 - Enter a valid email address and click submit.

 Since dorm rooms are not equipped with landline telephones, the most convenient way to make calls is through a computer using Skype, Google Voice or other service.
 However, if this method is not possible and you need to make a telephone call, a telephone is available near the front desk in the lobby of your residence hall.
 You will need a prepaid telephone calling card in order to make phone calls off campus, within the U.S. or abroad.

 Phone cards can be purchased online on websites such as nobelcom.com, speedypin.com, pingo.com, or at local convenience stores.

 The following meals will be provided during the orientation.
 Menus will be printed in your program booklet.
 If you have dietary restrictions, please be sure to let us know in the survey.
 To give you the freedom to explore campus and Philadelphia, no events are planned on Wednesday and Thursday evenings.

-- Tuesday – Dinner in your residence hall at 7 PM if your schedule allows.
+- Tuesday – Dinner at 7 PM if your arrival schedule allows.

 - Wednesday – Breakfast and lunch at the orientation site.